On This Day in History: October 4

 Worldwide Events On This Day

-- Nigerien and US Special Forces ambushed by Islamic State militants outside the village of Tongo Tongo.
+- Joint Nigerian-American Special Forces are ambushed by Islamic State militants outside the village of Tongo Tongo.

 - WikiLeaks is launched.